wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a name="Keywords"></a>

-## Kubernetes Vocabulary
+## Index: Kubernetes Vocabulary

-Below are technical terms and abbreviations you need to know, listed alphabetically in one page, so you can go quickly/directly click to each:
+Below are technical terms and abbreviations you need to know, listed alphabetically in one page, with <strong>bolded words</strong> being abbreviations assigned by Kubernetes:

 <a href="#Admission">Admission Control</a>,
 <a href="#Annotations">Annotations</a>,